 One thing that really surprised me was that just being aware and looking around my room was a somewhat enlightening experience.
 To look around while aware was a whole new experience for me as the norm up to that point was to look without really seeing.

 Walking in nature became an almost otherworldly spiritual experience at times.
-I had enjoyed family trips to national parks many times in my childhood, which were very nice, but now knowing the techniques for being aware and coming out of the ego states I was able to enjoy outings in nature to a much greater degree.
+I had enjoyed family trips to national parks many times in my childhood, which were very nice, but now knowing the techniques for being in the present moment and coming out of ego states I was able to enjoy outings in nature to a much greater degree.

 Practicing mantras became a daily activity for me after reading about it in Belsebuub’s Searching Within course.
 One mantra he taught was simply the vowel ‘O.’ I had enjoyed singing previously, but this was a whole other experience for me.
 I loved preparing for meditation by sitting comfortably, relaxing, and then singing the mantra – taking a deep breath, and pronouncing the vowel in a long even tone, then repeating.
 The effect of the practice seemed to continuously build up that by the end of it I would feel very clear and peaceful.
 This was by myself, but doing mantras in a group with others on the course was exponentially better!